TUSCALOOSA, Ala. — Rece Davis had the right answer to the question.

 “I find it hard to believe Alabama would have been as dominant as it has been under Saban with some other coach, even Urban Meyer (who I think is No. 2),” said Scott Rabalais, columnist for The Advocate in Baton Rouge.
 “Clearly, he is the best coach in college football, and no one else is close to that.
 Even LSU fans who hate him now believe that deep down.”

 Paul “Bear” Bryant is recognized as having won the most national titles with six.
-That includes three split and three when the finals polls were conducted before bowl games.
+That includes three split and three when the final polls were conducted before bowl games.
 Saban’s five were secured during a tougher era.

 In addition to scholarship limits and a brighter spotlight, major college football now includes more regular-season games, conference championships and the Bowl Championship Series/College Football Playoff.